 What Are Term Limits?

-How term limits are structured determines whether eligibility reaches a defined endpoint or may continue over time.
+How term limits are structured determines whether eligibility reaches a defined, non-restorable endpoint or may be restored after interruption of service across elections.

 In the United States, term limits apply to positions such as the presidency, most governors, state legislatures, and many local offices, including mayors and city councils.
 Proposals also exist to apply term limits to members of Congress.